Dynamic Orthogonal Matching Pursuit for Sparse Data Reconstruction

-The reconstruction error bounds for two new OMP-type algorithms are established in this paper under the RIP assumption.
-Finite convergence of the two algorithms is also shown in the scenario of large-scale compressed sensing.
+The reconstruction error bound for the proposed DOMP algorithm is established in this paper under the RIP assumption.
+Finite convergence of the algorithm is also discussed in large-scale compressed sensing scenarios.
 Simulations indicate that the proposed methods (especially, EDOMP) are more efficient than OMP in sense that they may take much less average computational times and iterations to reconstruct the sparse data, and they can compete against several state-of-art methods in this field.
-Distinguished from the existing OMP-type methods, the main feature of the proposed algorithms lies in their dynamic and efficient exploiting the gradient information of the error metric at every iteration to recognize the support of the target data.
-This development maintains the good attribute of OMP such as low computational cost and in the meantime speeds up the support identification for the target data.
+Distinguished from the existing OMP-type methods, the main feature of the proposed algorithms is that they can dynamically and efficiently exploit the gradient information of the error metric at every iteration to recognize the support of the target data.